 - Some fuel parameters that are outside of the specification limits can be compensated for (e.g. fuel can be cooled to address low viscosity; etc.). - Some fuel parameters that are outside of specification limits may be able to be improved with the use of appropriate amounts of well proven fuel additives.
-Refer to this Special Publication, "Distillate Diesel Fuel" article, "Aftermarket Fuel Additives" and "Cat Diesel Fuel Conditioner" topics for guidance.
+Refer to this Special Publication, "Distillate Diesel Fuel" article, "Aftermarket Fuel Additives" and "Diesel Fuel Conditioner" topics for guidance.

 To help ensure optimum engine performance, a complete fuel analysis should be obtained before engine operation.
-The fuel analysis should include all of the properties that are listed in the "Caterpillar Specification for Distillate Fuel for Nonroad Diesel Engines", Table 14.
+The fuel analysis should include all of the properties that are listed in the "Caterpillar Specification for Distillate Fuel for Nonroad Diesel Engines", Table 12.

-Note: The diesel fuel cannot have any visually apparent sediment, suspended matter, or undissolved water.
+Note: The diesel fuel has to be bright and clear.
+The diesel fuel cannot have any visually apparent sediment, suspended matter, or undissolved water.

-Diesel Fuels that meet the specifications in table 14 will help provide maximum engine service life and performance.
+Diesel Fuels that meet the specifications in table 12 will help provide maximum engine service life and performance.

-In North America, diesel fuels that are identified as meeting the latest version of "ASTM D975" Grades No. 1-D or No. 2-D (all listed sulfur levels) generally meet the table 14 requirements.
+In North America, diesel fuels that are identified as meeting the latest version of "ASTM D975" Grades No. 1-D or No. 2-D (all listed sulfur levels) generally meet the table 12 requirements.

-In Europe, diesel fuels that are identified as meeting the latest version of "European Standard EN590" generally meet the table 14 requirements.
+In Europe, diesel fuels that are identified as meeting the latest version of "European Standard EN590" generally meet the table 12 requirements.

-Table 14 is for diesel fuels that are distilled from conventional sources (crude oil, shale oil, oil sands, etc.).
+Table 12 is for diesel fuels that are distilled from conventional sources (crude oil, shale oil, oil sands, etc.).
 Diesel fuels from other sources could exhibit detrimental properties that are not defined or controlled by this specification.